amazingamol/airberlin_lab_2016/README.md

 (influenced by json:api and RESTful API terminology)

+Default across entire platform is snake case.
+Better support for camel case is in progress.

 "Resources" within this document refers to XapiX’ main resources:
 - "Web Interfaces"
 - "Resource Class"